The Wonderfully Flexible Lotsa Veg Hot Dish

 - Otherwise, quick release.

-- Fish out the tea infuser if you used one and gently stir.
+- Fish out the coffee filter or infuser and gently stir.

 - Spear a piece of ham before anyone catches you.
 I mean, err, perform quality control tasting.

 One of my favorite things about this dish, after the flavor and how easy it is to make, is that as it cools the broth is reabsorbed into everything, making every bite increasing succulent.
 We use spoons.
 You do you.

-Since there’s a lot of variation possible, I have only a rough estimate of the nutrition.
-Served to 3 people who like to eat, it’s about 350 calories per person for what’s in the picture plus that much half again.
+There’s a lot of variation possible, so I have only a rough estimate of the nutrition.
+Served to 3 people who like to eat, then it’s about 350 calories per person for what’s in the picture plus that much half again.
 Which ain’t much for a super comforting, warming chilly day dish that’s low in fat and makes the house smell like childhood.